 Parties, Date, and Signatures

-Make sure you include the official full name of you (or your coaching business name) and your coachee, as well as the registered physical address of both of you.
+Ensure you include the full name of both you (or your coaching business) and your coachee, as well as your registered physical address.
 Add the date of signing (no worries about a few days of difference), and at the end, your signatures.
-Paperbell handles all of these details in their included contract-signing tool.
+Paperbell handles all of these details in its included contract signing tool.

-Even if your life coaching contract is just a few lines on a piece of paper, this will make it legally binding.
-But of course, we’re not done here, so let’s move on to the other key elements of coaching agreements.
+Even if your life coaching contract is just a few lines on paper, this will make the client relationship legally binding.
+Of course, we’re not done here, so let’s move on to the other key elements of coaching agreements.

 [ Read: Use These Terms and Conditions to Keep The Drama Out of Your Coaching Business ]

 Coaching is a practice that’s often hard to pin down.
 The outcome of your life coach services depends on the coachee just as much as your expertise.
-The change is co-created by you and your client in the process of coaching conversations that isn’t as tangible as other commonly known services.
+The change is co-created by you and your client in coaching conversations, and it isn’t as tangible as other commonly known services.

 To shed some light on what life coaching as a service is, here’s how the sample contract of the International Coaching Federation describes it: